Why not join us?

 Fleece:

-The fleece suspended from the bridge relates to the skin and leather dressing industries; important in Stourbridge in the late nineteenth and early twentieth centuries.
+The fleece suspended from the bridge relates to the skin and leather dressing industries; important in Stourbridge in the late 19th and early 20th centuries.

 Stourbridge Motto: